HLOverflow/lorajamming_fyp/README.md

 Version 2.5.5
 included ability to change sf and bw

-Version 3.0
+Version 2.6
-To be work on - integration with replay attack
+FINAL CODE with readme.txt added for the folders